 Legend has it that the Tohono O'odham believe that certain elders know of the Esmeralda Mine's location.
-The story of the back and fourth of treasure at the San Xavier del Bac Mission is common knowledge among the tribe.
+The story of the back and forth of treasure at the San Xavier del Bac Mission is common knowledge among the tribe.
 The tale also has the prospect for a good ending because at some time, God will find it fitting to display the entire Lost Church Treasure of the Esmeralda Mine.

 A Side Note